bridgethaney/UFO_Sightings_Project/README.md

 ### ANALYSIS

 In observing the data in all three locations, it seems that New York City contains the most sightings.
-This could be due in part to the expansiveness of the city and the situational factors of heavy airport traffic, or these sightings may be real.
+This could be due in part to the expansiveness of the city and situational factors, like heavy airport traffic.
+It seems in bigger cities, there are in general, more sightings.

 ### TECHNICAL OVERVIEW